CityOfZion/neo-swift/README.md

 ## What is neo-swift

 - A swift client for interacting with a node on the [NEO](http://neo.org/) blockchain.
-- Written in Swift4 and using Xcode10 Beta
+- Written in Swift4 and using Xcode10
 - Primarily meant to be the SDK for iOS and macOS wallet software.
 - Underlying cryptographic methods compiled into frameworks via go-mobile.
 - [iOS framework](https://github.com/apisit/neo-wallet-address-go)